-Residents will create a plan for community action which requires those in power to lead the way to positive change.
+Residents created a plan for community action which require those in power to lead the way to positive change.

-All the communities involved will be supported to put this plan into action by NESCAN Hub.
+All the communities involved are being supported to put this plan into action by NESCAN Hub.

 Learn about possible solutions to issues on a local level.